Attention Capture: More general time preferences

 \section{More general time preferences}

 In the main text we assumed the DM pays a constant cost per-unit time.
 Observe that Theorems \ref{thrm:reduction} and \ref{thrm:time_con} required impatience and nothing else, so they continue to hold as stated for more general time preferences.
-We now generalize results on designer-optimal structures (e.g., Theorem \ref{thrm:block_structure_binary} and \ref{thrm:attention_persuasion_separable}) such that the DM's cost of waiting up to time $\tau$ is $c(\tau)$ where $c: \mathcal{T} \to \mathbb{R}$ is a strictly increasing function.\footnote{ Beyond additively separable time preferences, an earlier version of this paper developed some of our results for exponential discounting} As in the main text, suppose that the designer's payoff is a strictly increasing function $f$.
-We claim that this model is isomorphic (up to an integer constraint) to a model in which the DM pays a unit cost per-unit time, and the designer's value function if $f \circ c^{-1}$.
+We now observe that results on designer-optimal structures (e.g., Theorems \ref{thrm:convex_ext} and \ref{thrm:attention_persuasion_separable}) extend readily to nonlinear waiting costs $c(\tau)$ where $c: \mathcal{T} \to \mathbb{R}$ is a strictly increasing function.\footnote{ Beyond additively separable time preferences, an earlier version of this paper developed some of our results for exponential discounting} As in the main text, suppose that the designer's payoff is a strictly increasing function $f$.
+This model is isomorphic (up to an integer constraint) to a model in which the DM pays a unit cost per-unit time, and the designer's value function if $f \circ c^{-1}$.
 To see this, observe that $f(\tau) = f (c^{-1}(c(\tau)))$ hence we can perform a time change by defining units of time in terms of $c(\tau)$.
 Hence, if $I$ is optimal for attention capture under $f$ with cost $c$ if and only if it is also optimal for attention capture under value $f \circ c^{-1}$ with cost $1$ per-unit time and the time-change $c$.

-This immediately implies the opposite direction that a model with nonlinear value of attention $f$ and linear constant per-unit cost $c$ can be mapped to a model with linear value of attention $f(t) = c\cdot t$ and nonlinear cost $c' = c \cdot f^{-1}$.
-From Theorem \ref{thrm:reduction} and Proposition \ref{prop:optimal_usual_designer} this implies that if $\mu_0 \in \Phi^*$ or in the binary environment, suppose that $ c^{-1}(\phi(\mu_0))$ is an integer.
-Then,

-\begin{itemize}[nosep] \item[(i)] If $f$ is linear and $c$ is concave i.e., the DM is risk-loving in waiting costs, then the designer-optimal structure is such that $\tau \sim d^{ c^{-1}(\phi(\mu_0))}_{geom}$. \item[(ii)] If $f$ is linear and $c$ is convex i.e., the DM is risk-adverse in waiting costs, then the designer-optimal structure is such that $\tau \sim d^{c^{-1}(\phi(\mu_0))}_{det}$. \end{itemize}
+This immediately implies that a model with nonlinear value of attention $f$ and linear constant per-unit cost can be mapped to a model with nonlinear $f: \mathcal{T} \to \mathbb{R}$ and $c: \mathcal{T} \to \mathbb{R}$ by considering $f \circ c^{-1}$.
+For instance, \begin{itemize}[nosep] \item[(i)] If $f$ is linear and $c$ is concave then $f \circ c^{-1}$ is convex hence the designer-optimal structure is the same form as when $f$ is convex and $c$ is linear as in Corollary \ref{cor:convexconcave} (i). \item[(ii)] If $f$ is linear and $c$ is convex then $f \circ c^{-1}$ is concave hence the designer-optimal structure is the same form as when $f$ is concave and $c$ is linear as in Corollary \ref{cor:convexconcave} (ii). \end{itemize}